Cross-Disciplinary Scholarly Research

 Yin-Yang Dualism & Control Feedback Mechanisms in Complex Systems

-Complexity science studies systems composed of many locally interacting intelligent agents (such as ecological networks, human societies, financial markets) that spontaneously give rise to higher-order structures at the macro level — a phenomenon known as "Emergence."
-In the I Ching's theoretical framework, the foundational dynamics of any complex system originate from the dialectical unity of Yin and Yang.
-This philosophy of mutual dependence, mutual constraint, and dynamic equilibrium precisely fits the core feedback mechanisms of modern cybernetics and systems theory.
+Complexity science studies systems composed of many locally interacting agents (such as ecological networks, human societies, financial markets) that can give rise to higher-order structures at the macro level — a phenomenon known as "Emergence."
+In the I Ching's symbolic framework, the dynamics of change can be compared with the dialectical unity of Yin and Yang, mutual dependence, mutual constraint, and dynamic equilibrium.

 In modern systems theory, "positive feedback" is the force that breaks existing equilibrium, amplifies initial deviations, and triggers structural transformation — corresponding to the I Ching's Yang force of expansion, aggression, and creativity.
 Conversely, "negative feedback" counteracts external perturbations, suppresses deviation, and maintains system stability — corresponding to the Yin force of receptivity, compliance, and endurance.
 For example, in natural ecosystems, predators (Yang) and prey (Yin) maintain delicate population balance through mutual constraint; in macroeconomic systems, the dynamic interplay of supply (Yin) and demand (Yang) constitutes the core of price regulation.